wdi-sg/gitbook-2018/05-express/express-intro/04views.md

 ---

-### Templating with Handlebar
+### Templating with React
 <span class="non-slide"></span><span class="non-slide"></span>
 <span class="non-slide"></span><span class="non-slide"></span>

 If we want to customize what's on the page?
-We're going to set up a template engine called **[Handlebar](http://handlebarsjs.com/)** and use that instead.
+We're going to set up a template engine with **[React](http://reactjs.org)** and use that instead.

+React is used on the front end of lots of sites, but it's __JSX__ component can also be used to simply create HTML.

 We need to do a couple steps to get the template engine working.

 ---

-First, install [`express-handlebars`](https://github.com/ericf/express-handlebars) by running `yarn add express-handlebars` in the command line.
+First, install [`express-react-views`](https://github.com/reactjs/express-react-views) by running `yarn add express-react-views react react-dom` in the command line.

 Then, prepare this directory structure on your `node` project.